icidasset/icidasset/src/Writings/health-fitness.md

   <small>(also an hour and a half after the meal)</small>.
 - When cutting, you burn less energy, so move more or do more cardio.
   Your body adjusts itself because you're eating less.
+- Relating to rest between sets, rest until your breath has somewhat returned to normal.
+Not too long though.
+Roughly, 3-4 minutes for large muscle groups (eg. legs) and 1 minute for smaller muscle groups (eg. biceps).

 ### Detailed information